niaid/dsb/README.md

 # now add the normalized dat back to the object (the singlets defined above as "object")
 singlet_object = SetAssayData(object = singlet_object, slot = "CITE", new.data = normalized_matrix)
 ```

-In practice, you would want to confirm that the cells called as
-“negative” indeed have low RNA / gene content to be certain that there
-are no contaminating cells.
-Also, we recommend hash demultiplexing with
-the *raw* output from cellranger rather than the processed output
-(i.e. outs/raw\_feature\_bc\_matrix).
-This output contains all barcodes
-and will have more empty droplets from which the HTODemux function will
-be able to estimate the negative distribution.
-This will also have the
-benefit of creating more empty droplets to use as built-in protein
-background controls in the DSB function. **please see vignettes in the
-“articles” tab at <https://mattpm.github.io/dsb/> for a detailed
-workflow detailing these steps**

 ## example workflow Seurat version 2